mihaela-cotos/c-bit-interpreter/README.md

 ## Project Overview

-This programme is designed to interpret and decode binary instructions.
+This program is designed to interpret and decode binary instructions.
 This project is a **mini-processor** that decodes the given instructions, each provided in a binary format.

 The instructions include information about the number of operations to be executed, the specific operations (+, -, *, or /), and the size of operands.